B4rb4r4S/Python/README.md

 # Python
-A script to solve problems related to string processing, sequence generator, and animated banner.
+A script to solve problems related to string processing, sequence generator, and an animated banner.